eigerco/solana-spec/implementation-details.md

 The higher the node's weight, the more pull requests will be sent to it.

 Each pull request contains one of the `CrdsFilter`s from the list and the requesting node's `LegacyContactInfo` as a `CrdsValue`.
 The node's `LegacyContactInfo` contains details of the node that sent the pull request - a list of its IP addresses, public key and wallclock.

-When a node receives a pull request it inserts the pull request value, `LegacyContactInfo`, into its `crds`, or updates the existing one in case of duplicate.
+When a node receives a pull request, it inserts the pull request value, `LegacyContactInfo`, into its `crds`, or updates the existing one in case of duplicate.
 Then, it checks whether the pull request comes from a valid address as a pull response needs to be sent back.
-Next, the node checks the pull request wallclock value - if it's not within 15 seconds of the current node's wallclock the request is ignored.
+Next, the node checks the pull request wallclock value - if it's not within 15 seconds of the current node's wallclock, the request is ignored.
 Otherwise, a node gathers its own data from the `crds` table and checks if the data it holds exists in the provided `CrdsFilter`.

 As was already [explained](#crds), the `CrdsShards` structure holds a `shards` vector whose elements are index maps of `CrdsValue`s indexes in the `crds` table and their hashes.
 The `shards` vector allows the node to quickly find and filter out `CrdsValue`s that the pull request sender already has in its `crds`.

-For simplicity, let's assume `shard_bits = 3`, `mask_bits = 3` and `mask = 001 = 1` (in reality `shard_bits = 12`, but it's easier to explain using less number of bits).
+For simplicity, let's assume `shard_bits = 3`, `mask_bits = 3` and `mask = 001 = 1` (in reality `shard_bits = 12`, but it's easier to explain using fewer number of bits).
 The `shards` vector would look like this:

 ```mermaid